koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Choose.md

 koii balance
 ```

-It will show: "Error: Dynamic program error: No default signer found, run "koii-keygen new -o ....." to create a new one" Please copy the command from the "" which is automatically generated path, as that will set the wallet keys in correct place.
+It will show: "Error: Dynamic program error: No default signer found, run "koii-keygen new -o ....." to create a new one" Please copy the command from the "" which is automatically generated path, as that will set the wallet keys in the correct place.

 ```bath
 koii-keygen new -o /YOUR-USER/.config/koii/id.json
 ```

-To improve security, system want you to set up BIP39 Passphrase - additional layer for securing your account, please fill it in. **SAVE the generated SEED PHRASE in order for you to recover your funds later!**
+To improve security, the system wants you to set up BIP39 Passphrase - an additional layer for securing your account, please fill it in. **SAVE the generated SEED PHRASE in order for you to recover your funds later!**

 Check what is your Wallet address and Transfer some KOII in it! at least 4 KOII to launch your first Free Token Task